Python-PyQt/PyQt6-Docs/descriptions/QtHelp/QHelpEngineCore-c.rst

 .. sip:class-description::
     :status: todo
     :brief: The core functionality of the help system
-    :digest: a30ee4d09fe546055376370680512658
+    :digest: 3c409c800cdaa49acdeacfd6eb49fd33

 The :sip:ref:`~PyQt6.QtHelp.QHelpEngineCore` class provides the core functionality of the help system.

 Before the help engine can be used, it must be initialized by calling :sip:ref:`~PyQt6.QtHelp.QHelpEngineCore.setupData`.
 At the beginning of the setup process the signal :sip:ref:`~PyQt6.QtHelp.QHelpEngineCore.setupStarted` is emitted.
 From this point on until the signal :sip:ref:`~PyQt6.QtHelp.QHelpEngineCore.setupFinished` is emitted, is the help data in an undefined meaning unusable state.

 The core help engine can be used to perform different tasks.
 By calling :sip:ref:`~PyQt6.QtHelp.QHelpEngineCore.documentsForIdentifier` the engine returns URLs specifying the file locations inside the help system.
-The actual file data can then be retrived by calling :sip:ref:`~PyQt6.QtHelp.QHelpEngineCore.fileData`.
+The actual file data can then be retrieved by calling :sip:ref:`~PyQt6.QtHelp.QHelpEngineCore.fileData`.

 The help engine can contain any number of custom filters.
 The management of the filters, including adding new filters, changing filter definitions, or removing existing filters, is done through the :sip:ref:`~PyQt6.QtHelp.QHelpFilterEngine` class, which can be accessed by the :sip:ref:`~PyQt6.QtHelp.QHelpEngineCore.filterEngine` method.